evkx/evkx.github.io/content/models/byd/seagull/Seagull_38kWh/_index.md

 The seat layout is the two seats in front and two seats in the rear.

-#### First row seats
+#### First Row Seats

 The BYD Seagull 38kWh offers a single type of front seat.

-The following functionalities are available on the **standard** seat.
+The following functionalities are available on the **standard** seat:

-You can choose from 1 different materials/colors for this seat type.
+You can choose from 1 different materials/colors for this seat type:

-#### Second-row seat
+#### Second Row Seat

-The following functionalities are available on the **standard** seat.
+The following functionalities are available on the **standard** seat:

-You can choose from 1 different materials/colors for this seat type.
+You can choose from 1 different materials/colors for this seat type:

 {{< sitefiguresized thumb="models/byd/seagull/seagull_38kwh/secondrowseats_1_st.jpg" title="BYD Seagull 38kWh" width="2300" height="1414"  >}}

-## Climate system
+## Climate System

-There is one climate system available.
+There is one climate system available:

 - **1-zone climate system:** Supports only controlling one shared zone for the whole car.

 This model has not a [heat pump](../../../../technology/hvac/#heat-pump).
 This can increase consumption in cold weather compared to models with a heat pump.

-## Comfort features
+## Comfort Features

 The BYD Seagull 38kWh includes several features to enhance comfort and convenience:

-- **Keyless entry:** Allows access to the car without needing to find the key, as long as you have it with you..
+- **Keyless Entry:** Allows access to the car without needing to find the key, as long as you have it with you..
-- **Keyless go:** Enables starting the car without using the key.
+- **Keyless Go:** Enables starting the car without using the key.
-- **Electrically adjustable steering wheel**
+- **Electrically Adjustable Steering Wheel**
-- **Wireless phone charging**
+- **Wireless Phone Charging**

 {{<evkxdisplayaddarticle />}}

-## User interface and control
+## User Interface and Control

 The BYD Seagull 38kWh has twin screens on a shared frame mounted with brackets on the dashboard.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and on the right part, there is an [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen).